kappagammatango/bills/FNG Jurisdiction.md

 **§ 1.
 TITLE**

-(a) This Act shall be known as the “A Bill to Protect Greendale”.
+(a) This Act shall be known as the “A Bill to Empower the National Guard and Protect Greendale”.

 **§ 2.
 ENACTMENT INTO LAW**